HassanAlgoz/HassanAlgoz.github.io/posts/server-side-languages.md

 # Introduction
-Decisions on what technology stack to use is always a trade-off that factors mainly 4 things:

-1. Skillset of the available developers
-2. Cost of development
-3. Time required
-4. Amount of dependence on technologies (code already written, available libraries, …etc.)
+When choosing a tech stack or a programming language, we often factor in two things:

+1. Estimated cost
+2. Estimated time

 Most often, performance is neglected.
 Leading to long-term costs.
 Sure you "get things done" faster and cheaper, but you'll pay for it later, hiring more to fix bugful code and handle bottle necks, just to hit the limits of the framework/language.
-Hopefully, you realize it.
+Hopefully, you find out.

 There are many aspects of programming that must be considered when deciding the best programming language for the job.
 Some metrics can be measured with numbers, while others are too complex to summarize with few numbers, hence, human intuition and experience are paramount.